Lochan9/ledgerx-mlops/README.md

-🧾 LedgerX – AI-Powered Invoice Intelligence Platform
+LedgerX – AI-Powered Invoice Intelligence Platform
-MLOps: Data Pipeline Submission

 📘 Overview

 This repository contains the LedgerX Data Pipeline, the foundation of our AI-powered invoice-processing MLOps platform.